 Endangered Heritage gives examples of some of the most common dangers to objects and documents in Hoosier history collections.
 The exhibit focuses on the needs of heritage collecting organizations for humidity and temperature controls, adequate storage, and funds to care for their collections.
 Fortunately, there are solutions to the problems facing Indiana’s heritage collections, and the exhibit suggests ways to help.
 Visitors to the exhibit will learn how they can assist in preserving Indiana’s history.

 Ideas for use: A curriculum/program plan to educate your members and community about the causes of deterioration and how to care for personal collections is also included with the exhibit.

 This exhibit consists of 12 one-sided, 2-foot wide, freestanding banner stands.
-An exhibit table with a secure vitrine (clear display cover) that you can use to feature items from your collection is provided in addition to the banner stands.
+In addition, an exhibit table with a secure vitrine (clear display cover) that you can use to feature items from your collection is available upon request.
 It can be arranged to fit different floor configurations.
 It requires at least 100 square feet of floor space.

 To book an exhibit, please contact Karen DePauw at firstname.lastname@example.org or (317) 233-3110.

 Candidates for political office have visited Indiana throughout the state’s history in an effort to garner support and votes.
 Since the early years of the electoral political system, Hoosiers have attended rallies, expressed their opinions and participated at the polls.
 They have supported and opposed candidates, and of course, run for office themselves.

 Faces in the Crowd is not the story of the candidates behind the microphone, but of the individual citizens in the crowd – each of whom plays a crucial role in ensuring the electoral process works.
 Without voters’ support, enthusiasm and engagement, candidates would not be able to get the message out and win votes.